 Peak Eligible Services: Has the meaning given in clause 4.24.3.

+Peak ESR Charge Shortfall: The MW quantity of capacity of a Scheduled Facility or Semi-Scheduled Facility that is subject to a capacity refund in a Trading Interval due to the inadequate Charge Level of an Electric Storage Resource, calculated in accordance with clause 4.26.1E.

+Peak Excess Allocation Price: For a Market Participant is as calculated in accordance with clause 9.8.3B(c).

 Peak Fixed Price Reserve Capacity Cycle: Means:

 (a) for a Fixed Price Component that was nominated in accordance with clause 4.14.1B(a):